 “The Maximum Camaro.”

-The standard (and only) Z28 powertrain for states other than California was the LM1 5.7 liter/350 cubic inch V8 with a four-barrel Rochester carburetor and 8.2:1 compression matched with a four-speed manual transmission.
-At 190 bhp, this engine had the most horsepower that had been seen in a Camaro since 1974 (sigh).
-For 1980, a solenoid-driven air intake was added to the back of the redesigned hood scoop.
+The standard (and only) Z28 powertrain for states other than California was the LM1 5.7 liter/350 ci V8 with a four-barrel Rochester carburetor and 8.2:1 compression matched with a four-speed manual transmission.
+At 190 bhp, this engine had the most horsepower seen in any Camaro since 1974 (sigh).
+For 1980, Chevrolet engineers added a solenoid-driven air intake to the back of the redesigned hood scoop.

-External options included 15 x 7 aluminum wheels ($184) and removable glass roof panels ($695).
-Inside, you could add air conditioning ($566), an intermittent windshield wiper system ($41), an electric rear window defogger ($107), automatic speed control ($112), power windows ($143), a Comfortilt steering wheel ($81), and nine different radios including an AM/FM stereo radio with a stereo cassette player ($272).
+External options included 15 x 7-inch cast aluminum wheels ($184), tinted glass ($68), and removable glass roof panels ($695).
+Inside, you could add air conditioning ($566), an intermittent windshield wiper system ($41), an electric rear window defogger ($107), automatic speed control ($112), power door locks ($93), power windows ($143), a Comfortilt steering wheel ($81), and nine different radios including an AM/FM stereo radio with a stereo cassette player ($272).

 Z28 sales were good in 1980, though they did not match 1979’s numbers.
 Chevrolet sold 45,137 Z28s in the 1980 model year, making them almost 30% of total Camaro production.

 Long neglected by the collector market and with most now used up, late second-generation Z28s in good or great shape now get interesting numbers at auctions.
 A largely stock Black 1980 Z28 went for $45,000 at Mecum’s January 2022 auction in Kissimmee.
 According to Hagerty’s valuation tools, all the money for a 1980 Z28 in #1/Concours condition is $47,600.
 A more normal #3/Good condition version is valued at $21,000.